 Marnin Forman DVM, DACVIM (SAIM)

 Dr. Forman is a graduate of the Texas A&M College of Veterinary Medicine, and completed his internship at the Animal Medical Center in NYC.
 He completed a residency in Internal Medicine, followed by a Nephrology Fellowship, at the University of California-Davis.
-He is board-certification by the American College of Veterinary Internal Medicine since 2003, and joined CUVS at its inception in 2011.
+He is board-certified by the American College of Veterinary Internal Medicine since 2003, and joined CUVS at its inception in 2011.
 Dr. Forman’s special interests and research focus include nephrology, gastroenterology (particularly pancreatic diseases) and interventional endoscopy/radiology.

 Alexander Geddes BVetMed, PGDip (VCP), DAVDC, MRCVS